AfridShaik/Sdlc_24_LTTS-Folks/1. Requirements/README.md

   --Resource Planner(Timetabling) :Provide a clear overview of timetables and scheduling for students, staff, and locations.
 Avoiding conflicts and assisting in forward planning.

-  --Student 360 Degree View       :Visibility of all interactions with students from start to finish.

   --Fees, Scholarship and Funding :Minimize delays in application processing by collecting and reporting appropriate eligibility criteria.